FAQ- Force Technical Info and Troubleshooting Guide

 GREASE: Use Field One Paintball Grease or Dow 33 on your Field One Marker.
 Grease should be applied to the o-ring groove before installation as well as the o-ring once installed.
 A thin layer of grease should also be applied to the mating surface for all dynamic o-rings.
 Dynamic o-rings should get more grease than static o-rings.
 Use a minimal amount of grease or oil on the bolt o-rings.
 A thin layer of grease that is well spread around an area is more effective than a big glob of grease in one spot.
 Do not use petroleum based lubricants or any lubricants that can swell o-rings.

 Force General Use

 Marker will not turn on (OLED screen will not light up):

 Change AA battery or recharge Force LiPo battery.

-Ensure the power selector switch is in the correct position for the power source you intend to use.
+Ensure the power selector switch on the Force Main Board is in the correct position for the power source you intend to use.

 Make sure all ribbon cables are connected the correct way and fully inserted into the proper connector. (ie: battery board to bridge board for AA power source)